 - If you disagree with a party over your property, you can hire an engineer for inspection.
 He can provide an impartial view and prepare an independent report on his findings.
 He can appear in the court as a witness and present the report on your property.

-Important things to bear in mind before hiring a structural engineer
+Important things to bear in mind before hiring a Forensic Structural Engineer

-Before hiring an engineer to inspect your building, you need to ensure that he is ideal for the job.
+Before hiring a Structural Engineer to inspect your property, you need to ensure that you pick the right person for the right job.
 You need to ensure the following things:

-- The engineer carrying out the inspection needs to be registered on the National Professional Engineers Register (NPER).
-While hiring, you need to ask for his membership card or check online in the National Engineering Register.
+- The Structural Engineer carrying out the inspection needs to be registered on the National Professional Engineers Register (NPER).

 - The engineer needs to possess valid insurance (public liability insurance and professional indemnity)

-- He needs to have prior experience in a variety of projects
+- Prior experience in a variety of projects is a must.

-- Ask for relevant reference so that you can make enquiries and make sure that they have past experience in the necessary feild.
+- Ask for relevant reference/s so that you can make enquiries and make sure that they have past experience in the necessary feild.

-It is always advisable to get a structural inspection report from a qualified engineer before starting a new renovation project, making changes to your home (Doing so would help you ascertain whether your property can withstand the load of any new structural changes and is safe to be occupied by you and your family) or buying a property.
+It is always advisable to get a structural inspection report from a qualified engineer before starting a new renovation and/or renovation project, making changes to your home (Doing so would help you ascertain whether your property can withstand the load of any new structural changes and is safe to be occupied by you and your family) or buying a property.